kailash-manasarovar/statement/docs/timeline/2025/january.md

 - I've already told Paul about the poisoning in the car, probably pesticides (the irony is cramping me up, said Hazel once about me and squirrel... well... there's far bigger and wider reaching cramping-and-crippling-pesticide ironies, isn't there love).
 - I ask him how I can clean the car of the poisons.
 - He tells me to get my car detailed.
-- I look for a car detailing place in Madrid where I'm staying - I'm lured online to a particular hotel around the corner from the El Pais offices, and there's a car detailer next door to the hotel too, which I will suspect works directly for the gangs once I get my car back from them and the space inside it seems to have been altered in an unusual way.
+- I look for a car detailing place in Madrid where I'm staying - I'm lured online to a particular hotel around the corner from the El Pais offices, and there's a car detailer next door to the hotel too, who I will suspect work directly for the gangs once [I get my car back from them](february.md#car-detailing-in-madrid) and the space inside it seems to have been altered in an unusual way.

-### Telling Paul what's going on for me
+### Telling Paul what's been going on for me

 - At a service station on the M3, finally, Paul stops talking for five minutes.
 - I have the chance to tell him what's been going on.
-- I explain what teachers and staff at the conservatory did; everything I understand at the time, which is not a lot and nowhere near the full scale of the crimes against me and other British and Irish, and Czech, and other women in the town.
+- I explain what teachers and staff at the conservatory did; everything I understand at the time, which is not a lot and nowhere near the full scale of the crimes against me and other British and Irish, and Czech, and other women, children, and babies in the town.
 - He asks quietly: *How didn't you go mad?*
 - At the time I thought a statement like this was not entirely appropriate, but I couldn't really figure out why.
 - I think if I had been in Paul's position, I would have reacted differently; alarmed, shocked, angry, upset, trying to think of ways to help.
-- Paul's quiet statement perhaps reflects a sense of knowing exactly what had been going on, the severity of the attack, and not caring much.
+- Paul's quiet statement perhaps reflects a sense of knowing exactly what had been going on, and knowing way more than what I just told him including the severity of the continuous sexual and violent attacks while sedated, and just not caring much at all about it.
+- Paul does, after all, have bigger priorities.
-- Did Paul have a subscription to my sedated sex-slave stardom, or know someone who did who showed him?
+- Did Paul have a subscription to my sedated sex-slave stardom, or know someone who did who told him all about it?
 - Was *going mad* a betting outcome for me for the porn-addicts worldwide?
 - Seems likely.